zabbix/zabbix/templates/media/opsgenie/README.md

 # Opsgenie webhook

 This guide describes how to integrate your Zabbix installation with Opsgenie using Zabbix webhook feature.
-This guide will provide instructions on setting up a media type, a user and an action in Zabbix.
+This guide provides instructions on setting up a media type, a user and an action in Zabbix.

 ## In Opsgenie